starLiteAstro/deepfake-gui-project/README.md

 # CS310 Third Year Project

-This project is an extension of Ricker et al.'s work described below.
+This project is an extension of work done by Wang et al. (2020) and Ricker et al. (2022) found below.

-The code is located in app.py.
+The new code is located in app.py.
 Before running, make sure to complete (1) Setup in detectors/wang2020.

 The test datasets were taken from https://zenodo.org/record/7528113 (also linked below).